 Prior to agreeing to serve on a DRB, members shall notify all parties of any other CDOT DRB’s they are serving or that they will be participating in another DRB.

-If either party objects to the selection of a potential DRB member based on the disclosures of the potential member, that potential member shall not be placed on the Board.
+If either party objects to the selection of the chair or other DRB members based on the disclosures, or based on information not disclosed, which might bring into question the impartiality, independence, or performance of the potential member, that potential member shall not be placed on the Board.

 There shall be no ex parte communications with the DRB at any time.